 - Certain leagues are listed as gender specific, Men’s or Women’s.
 A formal request may be made for players wishing to participate in a league designed for the opposite gender.

-If you sustain injury while participating, please bring it to the attention of the Intramural staff on duty.
-The Koret Center is staffed with various persons trained in First Aid, AED and CPR.
+If you sustain injury while participating, please bring it to the attention of the Intramural Staff on Duty.
+The Koret Center is staffed with various persons trained in First Aid & AED/CPR.
 Seek their advice and assistance prior to treating an injury yourself.